Estimote/Android-Fleet-Management-SDK/DOC_monitoring_after_restart.md

       android:name=".MyApp"
       >
 ```
 * In one of your activities check permission for Bluetooth and Location.
 Access must be granted by the user before system is rebooted.
-If not monitoring will not start.
+If not, monitoring will not start.
 ```java
     SystemRequirementsChecker.checkWithDefaultDialogs(this);
 ```